By Mark Doyle

 With Lazio now showing signs of having rediscovered the hunger of last season, it is clear that this promises to be the most fiercely contested Serie A campaign for many years, which is not good news for Milan.

 The Rossoneri are competitive, but only in the sense that they do not lack heart.
 They proved that once again in Turin, where they could have snatched what would have been the unlikeliest of draws, with Sulley Muntari’s second goal of the evening having given Juventus a serious case of the jitters.

-It would not have been the first time this season that Milan had salvaged points with late rallies either, with Allegri’s men having come from two goals down to snatch draws at both Torino and Bologna.
+It would not have been the first time this season that Milan had salvaged points with late rallies, either, with Allegri’s men having come from two goals down to snatch draws at both Torino and Bologna.
 However, for all their commendable resilience, there is a sick desperation about the Rossoneri at the moment, not to mention mounting frustration.

 It was evident again on Sunday night.
-Philippe Mexes saw red for dissent not long after fortuitously avoiding a dismissal for an alleged swipe at Giorgio Chiellini that is likely to result in retrospective action and could sideline the Frenchman for some time.
-That could place further strain on a defense that has shipped a disturbing 13 goals in seven games (only the bottom two, Bologna and Sassuolo, have conceded more).
+Philippe Mexes saw red for dissent not long after fortuitously avoiding a dismissal for an alleged swipe at Giorgio Chiellini that is likely to result in retrospective action that could sideline the Frenchman for some time.
+That could place further strain on a defence that has shipped a disturbing 13 goals in seven games (only the bottom two, Bologna and Sassuolo, have conceded more).